Louis-ChunHongChan/Self_Study_Programming/README.md

   - Source code -> Intermediate code -> (Runtime) VM -> convert to machine code base on platform
   - Compile -> Translate (Runtime) -> Run
 - Can run on multiple platforms based on the compiler (x64/ x86 windows or MacOS) that output machine code for platforms
+- Stack: automatic storage duration (more efficient, but no control in lifetime)
+- Heap: dynamic storage duration/allocation (pointers, reference, etc.)

 **<ins>HelloWorld in C++</ins>**